-  To determine the base price of your monthly rent, you need to consider the condo’s value and purchase price.
+To determine the base monthly rental price, you need to consider the condo’s value and purchase price.
 By covering these fees into the monthly rent, you can slowly earn your profit margin.

 Keep in mind that different condominium units have different prices.
 The bigger the unit, the more expensive the monthly rent can be.
-The layout of the unit also factors into the price.
+The layout of the unit also factors into the final rental price.

 How many bedrooms and toilets does it have?
 Is there more than one window?
 Does it have an amazing view of the city during sunrise?

 For example, the monthly rent of a studio unit is cheaper compared to the monthly rent of a 3-bedroom unit.

 Aside from considering the condo’s value, you also need to check for any additional costs.
 This can include the move-in fees, property tax, amortization rate, condominium insurance, maintenance costs, and even association fees.

 Make it clear to potential tenants what the monthly fee will cover.
 This allows them to know exactly where their payments are going.

 4. Compare Rental Prices with Other Condo Units

 A rookie mistake is charging your condominium unit with monthly rent at a higher price without doing any research.
 Not only does a high monthly fee make potential tenants lose interest.
 It can cost you a room viewing opportunity too.
 To them, it gives the impression that all you care about is earning a profit.